sjasthi/python101/README.md

 # python_23
-Online Python Programming class taught by Dr. Siva Jasthi.
+Online Python Programming class taught by Dr. Siva Jasthi  (http://www.jasthi.com).
 Classes are on every Sunday from September to May.

 Registered students should enroll in the google classroom to see the power points, lecture notes, sample programs, tools and references.